diegovester/my-vite-app/README.md

 # Deploying the App

+## Make Changes and Push
 Go to GitHub Desktop.
 You'll see all the changes you've made on the left hand side.
 Below that, a Summary is requested.
 Type in something like:
 > feat: add vite app

+Press the blue "Commit to main" button.
+Press the blue "Push origin" button.

+## Important!
+Write permissions
+On GitHub, in your new repository, go to Settings.
+Click on Actions > General.

+Scroll down to Workflow permissions.
+Click on "Read and write permissions".
+Click Save.